ipfs-shipyard/ecosystem-dashboard/README.md

 ### [Collab Repositories](https://ipfs.ecosystem-dashboard.com/collabs/repositories)

-[Collab Repositories](https://ipfs.ecosystem-dashboard.com/collabs/repositories) gives a filterable view of all active repositories across all your collaborators organizations, ordered by which have been pushed to most recently.
+[Collab Repositories](https://ipfs.ecosystem-dashboard.com/collabs/repositories) gives a filterable view of all active repositories across all your collaborators organizations.

 It shows highlevel information such as:
 - name